-Gigabit Jersey – JT’s project that will soon see every home and business in the Island connected directly to super-fast broadband – has been shortlisted in the world’s premier awards for the telecoms industry.
+Gigabit Jersey – JT’s project that will soon see every home and business in the Island connected directly to super-fast broadband – has been shortlisted in the Global Telecoms Awards.

-The Gigabit Jersey project began in 2012 and over 94%* of broadband services have now been directly connected to the fibre network.
-It means that Jersey is now ranked first in the world in terms of percentage of broadband services with a full-fibre connection to broadband.
+The Gigabit Jersey project began in 2012.
+Since then over 94%* of broadband services have now been directly connected to the fibre network.
+Therefore, it means that Jersey is now ranked first in the world in terms of percentage of broadband services with a full-fibre connection to broadband.

-It will also allow the Island to become the first in the world to completely replace its ageing copper wire network – which has served the telecoms industry well for over a century – with fast, reliable and secure fibre-optic cables.
+It will also allow the Island to become the first in the world to completely replace its ageing copper wire network.
+This has served the telecoms industry well for over a century.
+However, it can now be replaced with fast, reliable and secure fibre-optic cables.

-Now in its fifth year, the Global Telecoms Awards celebrates a broad range of global accolades, which sees JT shortlisted in the Fixed Network Evolution category of the awards, against some big players from around the globe.
+Now in its fifth year, the Global Telecoms Awards celebrates a broad range of global accolades.
+This year sees JT shortlisted in the Fixed Network Evolution category of the awards, against some big players from around the globe.

-JT Chief Executive Officer Graeme Millar said: “When we began the Gigabit Jersey project, some people were understandably cautious and questioned whether it was necessary for the Island.
-However, we knew then that device use and bandwidth would grow, in line with more and more services being delivered digitally, and I’m pleased that the Global Telecoms Awards judges have recognised the importance of our insight and investment in full-fibre connectivity by this shortlisting.
-The need for fibre is now evident publically and I’m so glad we made the decision early on – we’re now in the fortunate position where major UK operators are trying to catch up.”
+JT Chief Executive Officer Graeme Millar said: “When we began the Gigabit Jersey project, some people were understandably cautious.
+They questioned whether it was necessary for the Island.
+However, we knew then that device use and bandwidth would grow.
+This is in line with more and more services being delivered digitally.
+I’m pleased that the Global Telecoms Awards judges have recognised the importance of our insight.
+And also our investment in full-fibre connectivity in this shortlisting.
+The need for fibre is now evident publicly.
+I’m so glad we made the decision early on.
+We’re now in the fortunate position where major UK operators are trying to catch up.”